 1. Keep track of how kids react to foods.

 Kids’ reactions to foods can change from day to day.
-How they react to taste and the ability to deal with unpleasant sensations can be affected by things like having a rough day at school or not getting enough sleep.
-Keeping track can help you look for patterns.
-It can also help you predict trouble spots.
+Things like having a rough day at school or not getting enough sleep can affect their ability to deal with new or unpleasant sensations.
+Keeping track can help you look for patterns and predict trouble spots.

 2. Understand the connection between taste and smell.

 Taste and smell are closely connected.
-Your taste buds can identify basics such as salty, sweet, sour, and bitter.
+Your taste buds can identify basics like salty, sweet, sour, and bitter.
 But your sense of smell provides the rest of the input to notice flavor.
 That’s why smell can make a difference to kids who are sensitive to taste.

 3. Encourage “snake tastes.”